lconcia/life_sciences_ml_at_tacc/docs/section2/log_regression_and_NB.rst

 Logistic Regression and Naive Bayes
 ===================================

-In this module we introduce the Logistic Regression and Naive Bayes classifiers.
+In this section we introduce the Logistic Regression and Naive Bayes classifiers.
 We discuss general guidelines for when to use each.
 Finally, we show how to implement Logistic Regression and Naive Bayes using sklearn.

-By the end of this module, students should be able to:
+By the end of this section, students should be able to:

 1. Describe how the logistic regression and Naive Bayes classifier models work at a high level.